JMSL Tutorial: FM Spectra

 The Bessel function of order 0 is used to calculate the power of the carrier frequency.
 Bessel functions of order 1..n are used to calculate the power of sidebands 1..n.
 The Index of Modulation is handed to the Bessel function of the appropriate order, which returns the amplitude for a particular sideband.

-This applet is made up of a number of separate classes, source found below.
+This example is made up of a number of separate classes, source found below.

 FMSpectrumCalculator (non-graphic, number crunching spectrum calculator)